Squarespace/pouchdb-lru-cache/README.md

 Motivation
 -------

-In mobile and offline-ready apps, you often want to have a small store of binary data that you can guarantee won't grow out of control.
+In mobile and offline-ready webapps, you often want to have a small store of binary data that you can guarantee won't grow out of control.
+For instance, this could be used for caching images so that you don't have to re-load them every time.

 This is entirely possible in PouchDB, but implementing it correctly requires some subtle knowledge of how PouchDB deduplicates attachments and how CouchDB compaction works.
+Hence this plugin.

 Why PouchDB?
-Because it's the best and [most efficient] way to store binary data cross-browser.
-You could just use Web SQL, but then  you'd be locked into a Webkit-only implementation.
-This code will work on IE 10+, Windows Phone 8, Firefox, Firefox OS, Chrome, Safari, iOS, and Android.
+Because it's the most [efficient](http://pouchdb.com/faq.html#data_types) and [well-tested](travis-ci.org/pouchdb/pouchdb) way to store binary data with cross-browser support.
+Yes, you could just use Web SQL, but then you'd be locked into a WebKit-only implementation.
+This code will work on IE 10+, Windows Phone 8, Firefox, Firefox OS, Chrome, Safari, iOS, Android, and Node.js.

 Usage
 ----